Saraya-Jade Bevis, a Pioneer for the Women’s [R]evolution in Wrestling

 We all know wrestling is choreographed.
 But for decades, wrestling has had the power to captivate our minds artistically and expressively.
-It prompts fans to aspire to be bold in the things they believe in.
-The WWE has captured an immense audience for many years displaying a variety of strengths and controversy, and at times, corny storylines.
-While WWE has not always played a role in shaping societal conventions, over the past two years, it has been the loudest in raising women’s voices to the forefront of wrestling.
-This historic shift has been primarily due to the work of many women wrestlers seeking to make their mark.
-But one unique wrestler in the business is pushing the boundaries where they have never gone before, Saraya-Jade Bevis, also known as Paige.
+Its prompted fans to aspire to be bold in the things they believe in.
+The WWE has captured an immense (male) audience for many years displaying a variety of strengths and controversy, and at times, corny storylines.
+While WWE has not always played a role in positively shaping society, over the past few years, it has been the loudest in raising women’s voices to the forefront of wrestling.
+This historic shift has been primarily due to the work of many women wrestlers seeking to make their mark in the business.
+But one unique performer is pushing the boundaries where they have never gone before, Saraya-Jade Bevis, also known as Paige.

 Lately, she has been making headlines across the world with a new movie chronicling her life entitled Fighting With My Family.
 The movie presents how she rose to stardom coming from humble beginnings with a working-class family that made wrestling an integral part of their lives.
 However, while her name is now beginning to gain notoriety because of the film, her actual role in changing the WWE is something that many underestimate because of the arrival of Ronda Rousey to WWE Monday Night Raw.